ish/restish/docs-build/wsgiapps.rst

 ``make_app`` is set up to define the restish app by passing the root resource to it.
 The restish app is then passed to the setup_environ function

 ``setup_environ`` can be used to set any attributes on the environ you may wish.
-In this case templating is setup by calling 'make_renderer'.
+In this case templating is setup by creating a Templating instance.

 .. code-block:: python